 I was one of those women who just loved being pregnant and may have actually been glowing.
 Then, my water broke five weeks early.
 Rather, it exploded as it doused the front seat of our car, leaking down to the toes of my boots while my husband and I drove home from our first parenting class.

 Two hours and an emergency C-section later knocked the glow out of me real quick.
-I caught only a glimpse of my new daughter as she was whisked away to spend the first three weeks of her life in the Neonatal Intensive Care Unit.
+I caught only a glimpse of my new daughter as she was whisked away to spend the first three weeks of her life in the Neonatal Intensive Care Unit (NICU).

-A birth not-at-all according to plan can be expected, but a NICU stay was not remotely part of my own mental preparation for labor or this whole parenting gig.
+A birth not-at-all according to plan can be expected, but a NICU stay was not part of my own mental preparation for labor or the whole parenting gig.
 And so I went into the dark, mourning over all the unmet expectations I had for new motherhood.
-I couldn’t see anything beyond the beeping monitors and the lonely beige chair where I rocked my tiny preemie baby as she was hooked up to tubes that needed rearranging each time I picked her up.
-When I came home from the hospital with her still in the NICU, I would walk into her room and stare at the empty crib.
+I couldn’t see anything beyond the beeping monitors.
+I sat the lonely beige chair and rocked my tiny preemie baby as she was hooked up to tubes that needed rearranging each time I picked her up.
+When I came home from the hospital with her still back in the NICU, I would walk into her room and stare at the empty crib.

 1. A village of experts at your disposal

 Rather than being ushered out of the hospital two days postpartum, you hang around a while.
 Learning not only about heart rates and oxygen levels but also becoming comfortable with newborn care basics like changing diapers and bathing babies.
 The NICU staff is a special group, and I still get teary-eyed with gratitude when I think of our favorite nurse.
 (Esther, we love you!)